Quick comparison

 | Team workspaces | Yes | No |

-| Starting price | $12.99 / month | API usage-based |
+| Starting price | 10 free renders; $12.99/month for 50-150 renders | API usage-based |

-| Free trial | Yes12 free credits | Free tier / limits vary |
+| Free trial | Yes10 free renders | Free tier / limits vary |

 FAQ